-Predictive analysis, today is part of all major business operations and processes to help forecast trends, events and to find solutions for complexities.
-With forecasting the future supply chain and logistics events, the companies can be in a competitive position and prevent any monetary loss.
-Besides that, they can also control accurate stocking and mismanagement of goods and its delivery.
+Predictive analysis, today is part of all major business operations and processes to help forecast trends, and events and to find solutions for complexities.
+By forecasting the future supply chain and logistics events, the companies can be in a competitive position and prevent any monetary loss.
+Besides that, they can also control accurate stocking and mismanagement of goods and their delivery.

 According to Forbes, predictive analysis is mandatory in logistics as it relies heavily on accuracy and timeliness to achieve success.
 “Inventory management, picking, packing, and shipping are all time and resource-intensive processes which can have a dramatic impact on a business’s bottom line.”

 Reasons why one should not skip using the predictive analysis

 The supply chain market is set to grow from 4.56 billion USD to 12.4 billion by 2022 and hence the use of predictive analysis is at the forefront offering a myriad of opportunities in decision making such as stock errors, and damaged inventory, among others.
 Besides that, it also allows organizations to uplift the customer service by providing traffic patterns, and weather events that affect the shipping and port behaviour.

 Let’s look at some of the benefits of predictive analytics that can help freight forwarders and logistics companies in India to sustain themselves in the market.

 Identifying real-time patterns and data accurately

 Predictive analysis is capable to track and detect the real-time patterns of their customers.
 With the technology updation, the advanced algorithms, the huge data sets can be easily interpreted and analyzed and help make quick decisions with better accuracy and speed.